cuongndc9/file-cli/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> "Don't be afraid to give up the good to go for the great." - John D. Rockefeller
 <!-- INSPIRATIONAL_QUOTE_END -->